maas97/Todo-List-Laravel-Vue/README.md

   php artisan key:generate
 ```

-4- In the .Env, Make Sure DB name is Correct with your user and password DB information;

-5- If the Database is Empty Migrate the Tables :
+4- If the Database is Empty Migrate the Tables :

 ```bash
   php artisan migrate